zeromq/czmq/README.md

 This is the class interface:

     //  Receive C string from socket.
 Caller must free returned string using
     //  zstr_free().
 Returns NULL if the context is being terminated or the
     //  process was interrupted.
     CZMQ_EXPORT char *
         zstr_recv (void *source);

+    //  Receive a series of strings (until NULL) from multipart data.
+    //  Each string is allocated and filled with string data; if there
+    //  are not enough frames, unallocated strings are set to NULL.
+    //  Returns -1 if the message could not be read, else returns the
+    //  number of strings filled, zero or more.
+Free each returned string
+    //  using zstr_free().
+If not enough strings are provided, remaining
+    //  multipart frames in the message are dropped.
+    CZMQ_EXPORT int
+        zstr_recvx (void *source, char **string_p, ...);

     //  Send a C string to a socket, as a frame.
 The string is sent without
     //  trailing null byte; to read this you can use zstr_recv, or a similar
     //  method that adds a null terminator on the received string.
 String
     //  may be NULL, which is sent as "".
     CZMQ_EXPORT int
         zstr_send (void *dest, const char *string);

     //  Send a C string to a socket, as zstr_send(), with a MORE flag, so that
     //  you can send further strings in the same multi-part message.
     CZMQ_EXPORT int
         zstr_sendm (void *dest, const char *string);

     //  Send a formatted string to a socket.
 Note that you should NOT use
     //  user-supplied strings in the format (they may contain '%' which
     //  will create security holes).
     CZMQ_EXPORT int
-        zstr_sendf (void *dest, const char *format, ...);
+        zstr_sendf (void *dest, const char *format, ...)
+CHECK_PRINTF (2);

     //  Send a formatted string to a socket, as for zstr_sendf(), with a
     //  MORE flag, so that you can send further strings in the same multi-part
     //  message.
     CZMQ_EXPORT int
-        zstr_sendfm (void *dest, const char *format, ...);
+        zstr_sendfm (void *dest, const char *format, ...)
+CHECK_PRINTF (2);

     //  Send a series of strings (until NULL) as multipart data
     //  Returns 0 if the strings could be sent OK, or -1 on error.
     CZMQ_EXPORT int
         zstr_sendx (void *dest, const char *string, ...);

-    //  Receive a series of strings (until NULL) from multipart data.
-    //  Each string is allocated and filled with string data; if there
-    //  are not enough frames, unallocated strings are set to NULL.
-    //  Returns -1 if the message could not be read, else returns the
-    //  number of strings filled, zero or more.
-Free each returned string
-    //  using zstr_free().
-If not enough strings are provided, remaining
-    //  multipart frames in the message are dropped.
-    CZMQ_EXPORT int
-        zstr_recvx (void *source, char **string_p, ...);

     //  Free a provided string, and nullify the parent pointer.
 Safe to call on
     //  a null pointer.
     CZMQ_EXPORT void
         zstr_free (char **string_p);

-    //  Self test of this class
+    //  Self test of this class.
     CZMQ_EXPORT void
         zstr_test (bool verbose);